 While there are no academic credits in the traditional sense, there is payback: students who stay with it have the opportunity to produce a body of work that is proof to a newspaper, a radio station, a TV network, a website, that the student has been there and knows what it's all about.

 - Seven weeks.

-- Begins fall semester 2013 – Dates coming soon!
+- Registration for fall semester 2014 – Dates coming soon!